 The Water Level Reports return water level data based on selected parameters.
 The report is capable of calculating estimated water levels for wells that contain light non-aqueous phase liquid (LNAPL), because free product present within a monitoring well depresses the water level such that the measured water level is not representative of the true water level within the ground.
 The report includes three fields to which all other metadata can be related:

-2.MEASUREMENT_DATE: date and time that water level measurement was obtained
+•MEASUREMENT_DATE – Date and time that water level measurement was obtained.

-1.EXACT_ELEV: water level elevation based on Reported Value parameter inputs, expressed as a numeric value
+•EXACT_ELEV – Water level elevation based on Reported Value parameter inputs, expressed as a numeric value.

-2.WATER_LEVEL: water level elevation based on Reported Value parameter inputs, expressed as a text field, maintaining the number of significant figures
+•WATER_LEVEL – Water level elevation based on Reported Value parameter inputs, expressed as a text field, maintaining the number of significant figures.

-The DEPTH_UNIT field must be populated in DT_WELL, DT_WATER_LEVEL and/or DT_FACILITY in order for the report to return the water level elevations associated with the selected locations.
+The DEPTH_UNIT field is determined in order by DT_FACILITY, DT_WELL, then DT_WATER_LEVEL.
+One of these fields must be populated in order for the report to return the water level elevations associated with the selected locations.

 Data for the Water Level Report is extracted primarily from DT_WATER_LEVEL.
 This data table may be found by selecting Data Tables and then selecting DT_WATER_LEVEL.
 To accommodate various methodologies in collecting and storing water level data, there are four different fields to store the water level information in DT_WATER_LEVEL:

-Within DT_WATER_LEVEL there is also an additional field that allows you to specify whether the recorded water level was above or below the reference point:
+Within DT_WATER_LEVEL there is also an additional field that allows users to specify whether the recorded water level was above or below the reference point:

-DIP_OR_ELEVATION: Dip is populated when the measured water level is below the reference elevation.
-Elevation is used where the measured water level is above the reference elevation, e.g. height of water above a transducer, above a sea bed or above an artesian well.
-The concept of Dip and Elevation is illustrated in Figure 2.
+DIP_OR_ELEVATION – Dip is populated when the measured water level is below the reference elevation.
+Elevation is used where the measured water level is above the reference elevation (e.g. height of water above a transducer) above a sea bed or above an artesian well.
+The concept of Dip and Elevation is illustrated below.

 The Reported Value Parameter includes three options for user selection:

-1.water_level_elev: This is the default selection, which populates WATER_LEVEL and EXACT_ELEV values directly from DT_WATER_LEVEL.WATER_LEVEL_ELEV (Figure 3).
+1.water_level_elev – This is the default selection, which populates WATER_LEVEL and EXACT_ELEV values directly from DT_WATER_LEVEL.WATER_LEVEL_ELEV.